ZhangirK/DevOps-Galactic-Mission/README.md

 The challenge also emphasized the importance of best practices, including security measures, efficiency, and scalability.
 This knowledge will undoubtedly be valuable in real-world scenarios, where adhering to best practices is vital for successful deployments.

-Another important thing is that the mission does not restict the Space Engineers to use or add any additional tools.
-Engineers are free to add CI/CD, Karpenter and even expose the application to the internet.
+Another important thing is that the mission does not restrict the Space Engineers to use or add any additional tools.
+Engineers are free to add CI/CD, Karpenter, and even expose the application to the internet.

 Overall, I thoroughly enjoyed the time spent on this mission and found it to be an engaging and educational experience.
 It has further solidified my interest in DevOps and my desire to continue learning and growing in this field.